Chart Color Schemes

 Gowrie Junction has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 12 projects potentially impacting the area.
-Key projects include Habitat - Mt Kynoch Masterplan, Queens Park Estates, Toowoomba Sports Precinct Masterplan, and InterLinkSQ Terminal Precinct.
-The following list details those likely most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 12 projects that could impact this region.
+Notable ones include Habitat - Mt Kynoch Masterplan, Queens Park Estates, Toowoomba Sports Precinct Masterplan, and InterLinkSQ Terminal Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.